 School Details

-Name of school at which you want ☐Adlington Primary School ☐Marlborough Primary School
+Name of school at which you □Adlington Primary School □Marlborough Primary School

-to appeal a place (tick one) ☐Broken Cross Primary Academy □Upton Priory School
+want to appeal a place (tick Broken Cross Primary Upton Priory School

-□Eaton Bank Academy □Whirley Primary School
+one) Academy □Whirley Primary School

-□Fallibroome Academy □Winsford Academy
+Eaton Bank Academy □Winsford Academy

+□ Fallibroome Academy

-☐Gawsworth Primary School ,
+Gawsworth Primary School

-Nether Alderley Primary School
+□Nether Alderley Primary

+School

 Year group

 Parent/Guardian's Statement

-briefly and clearly as possible.
-You ma
+beal as briefly and clearly as possil ale.
+You may continue your

+which should be returned with th

-additional pages, which should be ret urned with this form together with any other supporting documentation.
+supporting documentation. which should be returned with th is form together with any other

+supporting documentation.

 Child's details

 First name

 Surname

 Date of birth

-Gender Male □ Fe male \square
+Gender Male 🗆 Female 🗆

-Is your child currently attending Yes □ Name of school:
+Is your child currently Yes \Box Name of school:

-school
+attending school

-No □ School last attended:
+No 🗌 School last attended:

 Date child left:

-Is your child 'cared for' or been Yes 🗆 No  \square If Yes, please state which local authority and provide a contact
+Is your child 'cared for' or Yes 🗆 No 🗆 If Yes, please state which local authority and provide

-previously 'cared for' by a local number:
+been previously 'cared for' a contact number:

-authority (ie in public care)
+by a local authority (ie in

+public care)

-Is your child permanently Yes □ No \square If Yes, which school were they excluded from and date of
+Is your child permanently Yes \Box No \Box If Yes, which school were they excluded from and

-excluded from school exclusion?
+excluded from school date of exclusion?

 School:

 Date:

-Do you have any other school Yes 🗆 No  ☐ If Yes please add for each child Name, DOB and child's present
+Do you have any other Yes \Box No \Box If Yes please add for each child Name, DOB and child's

-aged children? school
+school aged children? present school

+1

 Your details

 Title

 First name

 Surname

 Relationship to child Parent 🗆 Other 🗆

-If other ple ease provide details:
+If other please provide details:

-Do you intend to be present at Yes □ No [
+Do you intend to be present Yes 🗆 No 🗆

-the appeal?
+at the appeal?

 Current home address

-Are you moving from the Yes □ No [☐ If Yes, address to which you are moving
+Are you moving from the Yes \Box No \Box If Yes, address to which you are moving

-address above into or within
+address above into or within Cheshire?

-Cheshire?
+within cheshire?

 Contact number

-Email address
+Contact number Email address

 Special Access Arrangements

-Please indicate if you, or your
+Please indicate if you, or

+your representative, have

-representative, have any special
+any special requirements

-requirements regarding disabled
+regarding disabled or

-or restricted access to the
+restricted access to the

 appeal hearing

-Do you require the services of an Yes 🗆 No  ☐ If Yes, please state language required
+Do you require the services Yes \Box No \Box If Yes, please state language required

-interpreter?
+of an interpreter?

-You may bring a friend with you
+You may bring a friend with

-to the hearing.
-If you wish to do
+you to the hearing.
+If you

-so, please give the name of the
+wish to do so, please give

+the name of the person and

-person and the nature of their relationship (eg Mrs Smith -
+the nature of their

+relationship (eg Mrs Smith

-Sister).
-Please note, this cannot
+- Sister).
+Please note, this

-be a representative from school
+cannot be a representative

-staff in support of appeal
+from school staff in support

-Data Protection Act this form is treated in confidence and complies with the Act
+of appeal

-Personal information provided on this form is treated in confidence and complies with the Act.
+Data Protection Act Personal information provide d on this form is treated in confidence and complies with the Act.

 Declaration

-ngements, the Governors are required to admit students according to the

-criteria set out in the admissions p policy.
+Under the school's admission according to the criteria set o arrangements, the Governors are required to admit students ut in the admissions policy.

-By signing and returning this form I confirm that I am aware that all paperwork relating to my child's application

-By signing and returning this form, I confirm that I am aware that all paperwork relating to my child's application will be shared with those people/associations necessary for my appeal, which will include the Clerk to the Appeal

-Panel, Appeal Panel members and the school/governors' representative.
+child's application will be sha form, I confirm that I am aware that all paperwork relating to my red with those people/associations necessary for my appeal, which ppeal Panel, Appeal Panel members and the school/governors'

-I wish to appeal against the decision of the admissions authority not to allocate a place for my child at the school
+I wish to appeal against the decision of the admissions authority not to allocate a place for my child at the school named.

-named.

 Signed: Date: